Brandon-7-Sharp/python_web_scraper/README.md

 ```

 ## Explanation
-Imports beautifulsoup4 from bs4 and imports requests
+Imports beautifulsoup4 from bs4 and imports requests.
 ```
 from bs4 import BeautifulSoup
 import requests
 ```
-Uses requests to send an HTML get requests for the contents of the specified webpage
+Uses requests to send an HTML get requests for the contents of the specified webpage.
 ```
 webpage = requests.get("https://www.space.com/40547-spacex-rocket-evolution.html")
 ```
-Creates a parse tree to extract data from HTML and sets it to soup
+Creates a parse tree to extract data from HTML and sets it to soup.
 ```
 soup = BeautifulSoup(webpage.text, "html.parser")
 ```